eric-yq/e2b-infra-sample-graviton-test/README.md

 1. **Deploy CloudFormation Stack**
    - Open AWS CloudFormation console and create a new stack
-   - Upload the `e2b-setup-env.yml` template file
+   - Upload the `e2b-setup-env.yml` template file for Intel/AMD instances, or `e2b-setup-env_arm64.yml` for Graviton-based instances.
    - Configure the following parameters:
      - **Stack Name**: Enter a name for the stack, **must be lowercase**(e.g., `e2b-infra`)
      - **Domain Configuration**: Enter a domain you own (e.g., `example.com`)